To Shake the Sleeping Self 3/7/2021

 I can't stand the expression.

-Like foodie, quirky, bucket list, soak up, nestled, or authentic, "hidden gems" is a cliché of bad travel writing.
-I'm not alone in thinking this, but while lazy writing is subjectively problematic, speaking about travel destinations with the language of colonialism is objectively terrible.
+Like foodie, quirky, bucket list, soak up, nestled, or authentic, "hidden gems" is a limp travel writing cliché.
+I'm not alone in thinking this, but while lazy writing is subjectively problematic, speaking about travel destinations with the language of colonialism is simply unacceptable.

 Calling a city, restaurant, or hotel "hidden" is no different from saying Hernando de Soto "discovered" the Mississippi River.